LANL-Seismoacoustics/stochprop/doc/source/installation.rst

 ****************************************

 A subset of the stochprop methods require access to the  LANL InfraGA/GeoAc ray tracing methods as well as the NCPAprop normal mode methods.
-Many of the empirical orthogonal function (EOF) based atmospheric statistics methods can be used without these propagation tools, but full usage of stochprop requires them.
+Many of the empirical orthogonal function (EOF) based atmospheric statistics and gravity wave pertorbation methods can be used without these propagation tools, but full usage of stochprop requires them.

 * InfraGA/GeoAc: https://github.com/LANL-Seismoacoustics/infraGA
 * NCPAprop: https://github.com/chetzer-ncpa/ncpaprop